 I viewed the information under the Primary Results heading, Table 2 Results, for individual events.
 Most of the variances expressed for the 250 events [at the time] are fairly small, however, the last event, Obama getting the Democratic nomination, shows a 2.172 variation.
 Of all the events happening in the world why would this one have such a big variation?
 I am trying to understand this.
 Can you help me?

 It is a good question, for which we have a partial answer.
-The signal to noise ratio is very high in this experiment, which means that in some cases a true signal may be buried in the noise, and hence not seen.
+The signal to noise ratio is very low in this experiment, which means that in some cases a true signal may be buried in the noise, and hence not seen.
 It also means that in some cases there may be nothing but noise fluctuations, but these may masquerade as signal.
 The typical case will be a mixture.
 Unfortunately, there is nothing that allows us to distinguish deviations that are just random fluctuation from those that are driven by consciousness of the event.
 Nothing, that is, but patient accumulation of instances that are similar, and hence can be combined.
 In short, the results for single events cannot be reliably interpreted—even though it may look like it.
 The average effect size is about 0.3 to 0.5 standard deviations, and this means that we need at least a dozen or more events to get a reliable answer to the question whether there is a significant effect.
 The apparent response to the Obama nomination is probably partly effect and partly noise—the two sources of variation just happen in this case to come together to make a strong appearance.

 We are gathering a large number of people to meditate and pray for peace in the world.
 Can you measure the power of our efforts to effect social change?